 - Tera Type

-The Series 2 format of Pokémon Scarlet & Pokémon Violet is the second official ruleset confirmed in the new games.
-Paradox Pokémon are now allowed.
-Legendary Pokémon, including the Treasures of Ruin, are ineligible.
-Series 2 is the official format of in-game Ranked Battles from 1 February to 31 March 2023, and will be used in VGC events on the same dates.
+The Regulation Set D of Pokémon Scarlet & Pokémon Violet is the fourth official ruleset confirmed in the new games.
+It is the official format of in-game Ranked Battles from 1 July to 30 September 2023, and is used in official VGC events on the same dates.

 ---|---|---|---|---|---|